dariaomelkina/MacOS_drivers_instruction/README.md

 Now, moving to methods implementations, here is what each method does (not including methods, specific to different devices and families):
 1. init() – here memory for instance variables must be allocated (so You allocate structure ..._IVars)
 2. free() - releases instance variables, allocated during init()
-3. Start() - starts service, validates and mathes the provider to the service, configures data structures, prepares hardware, uses other custom methods, etc
+3. Start() - starts service, validates and matches the provider to the service, configures data structures, prepares hardware, uses other custom methods, etc
 4. Stop() - undoes everything, which Start() did

-To install Your dext, You will aslo need and App for its activation (more about it in the section below).
+To install Your dext, You will also need an App for its activation (more about it in the section below).

 Also, to run Your dexts, You will need entitlements (more about them in [Entitlements](#entitlements) section), even tho for debug You can omit that step.
-Furthermore, to build system extention You need Developer ID (more about them in [Additionally](#additionally) section).
-For distribution extention must be signed with Your Apps signing certificate and it must be Notarized (more about Notarization [here](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution)).
+Furthermore, to build system extension You need Developer ID (more about them in [Additionally](#additionally) section).
+For distribution extension must be signed with Your Apps signing certificate and it must be Notarized (more about Notarization [here](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution)).

 You also need to get the Info.plist file ready, because it holds property list and among properties it has a key, which is involved during device matching (more about it in the [Info.plist and matching](#infoplist-and-matching) section).